 Using RefWorks

-Using RefWorks to help with citing sources.
+Using RefWorks to help with citing sources and organizing your references.

-- RefWorksRefWorks allows users to create personal databases to manage, store, and share the information citations/references.
+RefWorksRefWorks allows users to create personal databases to manage, store, and share the information citations/references.
 Users can automatically insert references from their database into their papers and generate formatted bibliographies and manuscripts in seconds.
 See our RefWorks Guide for information about creating accounts, adding references, and using add-ons.

 Tips and Strategies